 Separate property includes assets owned and debts owed before the date of marriage.
 An asset received during the marriage as a gift or as an inheritance is separate property.
 Income earned after the date of separation is also separate property.
 Rents, issues and profits generated from separate property are separate property.
 Separate property is not divided between the parties but rather is confirmed to the owning party.
 The community may have a right to reimbursement where community effort or community funds have been utilized to benefit the separate property of one party.

 There is a rare exception to the equal division rule.
-The court has the authority to divide the community property unequally if the net value of the estate is negative.
+Divorce courts have the authority to divide the community property unequally if the net value of the estate is negative.

 California family law prohibits courts from taking into consideration tax consequences that relate to the division of community property assets unless they are immediate, specific and arising out of the divorce itself.
 Likewise, in a divorce, commissions and costs of sale related to real property are not deducted from the equity of the property being awarded to one party unless the property is being sold as a part of the divorce.

 A divorce court has the authority to award a particular asset to one party if that party has an emotional relationship or connection to the asset.
-An award of such an asset to that party would result in a charge to the receiving party of the value of the asset in the overall division of community property.
+An award of such an asset to one party would result in a charge to the receiving party for the value of the asset in the overall division of community property.

 In order to change (transmute) the character of property from separate to community, community to separate or separate property of one spouse to separate property of the other spouse, there must be a written express declaration executed by the party adversely affected.
 The statement must be specific as to the item being transmuted.

 A vehicle of any price cannot be characterized as a gift in that it is not a tangible article of a personal nature.
-Can items of art or furniture be items solely or primarily used by one spouse depends on the specific facts.
+Whether items of art or furniture are items solely or primarily used by one spouse depends on the specific facts.

 Parties May Contract With Each Other Relative to Certain Issues if the Procedural Requirements Are Met